stolostron/shared-infra-config/README.md

 This repository contains configuration for our Shared Infrastructure Cluster - known as "collective" - to be loaded as an ArgoCD/OpenShift GitOps application!

+## Contributing/Adding Configuration

+If you're adding configuration, please **make sure that you add a new folder for new squads/namespaces or place artifacts for existing squads/namespaces according to the mapping in the [consumers list](#Consumers)**.
+If you *add a new squad/namespace*, please make sure that you **update the [consumers list](#Consumers)**.

+Once you've drafted your changes, please open a PR and contact ACM CICD.

 ## Consumers

 Below is a mapping of consumer RBAC groups to namespaces.
 These namespaces are not yet federated by this repository.